kapouer/express-dom-pdf/README.md

 - presets: map of presets
 - plugins: load these dom plugins before pdf plugin
 - policies: the csp for express-dom online phase
-- autobreak: breaks the DOM into pages (experimental, default false)
+- autobreak: options or null, see below

 Presets accept these options: